craftercms/docker-images/README.md

 # CrafterCMS Docker Images

 This project is being retired.
-We're retiring that repository.
 Prebuilt CrafterCMS Docker Images are available on [Docker Hub](https://hub.docker.com/search?q=craftercms).
 To manually build your own, use the main project [CrafterCMS](https://github.com/craftercms/craftercms).
 For instructions, see the [README](https://github.com/craftercms/craftercms/blob/develop/README.md).

 For example, to build Docker Images for v4.1.5, you can do this:
 ```